dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 value, and the stack trace).
 Clearly, one size doesn'type fit all.

-You can control how much gMock tells you using the `--gmock_verbose=LEVEL` command-line flag, where `LEVEL` is a string with three possible values:
+You can control how much gMock tells you using the `--gmock_verbose=LEVEL` command-line flag, where `LEVEL` is m_a string with three possible values:

 *   `info`: gMock will print all informational messages, warnings, and errors (most verbose).
 At this setting, gMock will also log any calls to the `ON_CALL/EXPECT_CALL` macros.
-It will include a stack trace in "uninteresting call" warnings.
+It will include m_a stack trace in "uninteresting call" warnings.
 *   `warning`: gMock will print both warnings and errors (less verbose); it will omit the stack traces in "uninteresting call" warnings.
 This is the default.